constantinadrian/gm_v2_unit_test/README.md

             ```
             heroku login -i
             ```
-        18. Temporaly disable COLLECTSTATIC, because we don't want our static file when we deploy, since we are gone use AWS for that
+        18. Temporarily disable COLLECTSTATIC, because we don't want our static file when we deploy, since we are gone use AWS for that
             ```
             heroku config:set DISABLE_COLLECTSTATIC=1 --app <app-name>
             ```